Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 1. Effective Walking Training

 Teach your dog to walk politely on a leash without pulling.
-When they pull, activate the collar to discourage the behavior.
-Electric collars are sometimes used as a tool for training dogs to walk politely on a leash.
+When they pull, turn on the collar to discourage it.
+Electric collars are sometimes used to train dogs to walk politely on a leash.
 This can include addressing behaviors like:

 • Pulling: This is the most common issue addressed with e-collars during walking training.
 The idea is that a low-level correction from the collar discourages pulling and encourages the dog to walk closer to your side.

-• Heel Walking: E-collars can be used to help a dog learn to walk beside you in a focused heel position.
+• Heel Walking: E-collars can help a dog learn to walk beside you in a focused heel position.

-• Leash Reactivity: In some cases, e-collars are used to help dogs who react excessively to distractions like other dogs or people while walking.
+• Leash Reactivity: In some cases, e-collars help dogs who overreact to distractions like other dogs or people while walking.
 The correction from the collar aims to interrupt their focus on the distraction and redirect their attention back to you.

 2. Recall Training

 Improve your dog’s recall (coming when called) by reinforcing it with the collar.
 Reward them when they return promptly.
-It teaches your dog to come back to you reliably when called, regardless of distractions.
+It teaches your dog to return to you reliably when called, regardless of distractions.
 Here’s how e-collars can be used in recall training:

 • Getting Attention: In a safe, controlled environment, you can use a low-level stimulation from the e-collar to get your dog’s attention if they become distracted during recall practice.
 This gentle reminder can help them refocus on you and the recall command.

 • Consistency Matters: E-collars should never be the sole method of recall training.
-They are most effective when used in conjunction with positive reinforcement techniques like treats, praise, and play.
-When your dog successfully returns to you on recall, reward them generously to solidify the positive association with the command.
+They are most effective with positive reinforcement techniques like treats, praise, and play.

 3. Barking Control